Arifuzzaman-Munaf/Page_Object_Model-Python_Selenium_with_Pytest/Facebook_automation/README.md

-This page deals with the automation and testing facebook login page.
+This page deals with the automation and testing of facebook login page.